 Make sure it’s sustainable for you

-Never feel guilty about shopping within your means, many eco-friendly products are pricey and not affordable to everyone.
-If anything is out of your budget, move on until you find something that’s right for you.
-Keeping an eye out for online deals, coupons and products in bulk is a great way to get these items at a low price.
+Never feel guilty about shopping within your means, many eco-friendly products are unaffordable and inaccessible to many.
+If anything is out of your budget, find what’s right for you.
+Keeping an eye out for online deals, coupons, and products in bulk is a great way to get sustainable items at a low price.

 What to pack: